dmind-gmbh/extension-cookieman/Documentation/Introduction/Index.rst

 Compatibility
 -------------

 *  Supports all modern browsers and Internet Explorer 11
-* Can be configured to work with a strict `Content Security Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`__ (which means: all inline scripts are blocked)
+*  Can be configured to work with a strict `Content Security Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`__
+   (no inline scripts are needed)

 .. _demo: